1300 088 065

 • You gain access to lower interest rates usually reserved for buyers with a bigger deposit, allowing you to save thousands on your repayments.

-There are a couple of limitations, though:
+There are a couple of limitations/rules to keep in mind:

-Home Guarantee Scheme Expanded Eligibility in 2024
+First Home Guarantee Scheme Expanded OLD Eligibility In 2026

 Requirement